Korean National Football Championship

-The Korean National Football Championship (전국축구선수권대회) was a South Korean football competition for semi-professional and amateur senior football clubs.
+The National Football Championship (전국축구선수권대회) was a South Korean football competition for semi-professional and amateur senior football clubs.
 It was held annually in the second half of the year.
-This competition was originally one of major club competitions of South Korean football, but its status was undermined after the professional clubs appeared in South Korea with the foundation of the professional league, K League.
-In 2001, it was merged to the Korean FA Cup.
+This competition was originally one of major club competitions of South Korean football, but its status was undermined after the professional clubs appeared in South Korea with the foundation of the K League.